Robert Poore: Other sports

-Cricket was not the only field in which Poore's sporting talents lay: he was considered a brilliant swordsman, and polo, tennis, racquets, and squash player, in addition to being a capable marksman.
+Cricket was not the only field in which Poore's sporting talents lay: he was considered a skilled swordsman, and polo, tennis, racquets, and squash player, in addition to being a capable marksman.
 As a swordsman, Poore was adjudged to have been the best man-at-arms in the 1898, 1899, 1906, and 1907 Royal Naval and Military Tournaments; his success was attributed to the enormous reach of his arms which had suited him so well as a cricketer.
 He had success as a polo player for the 7th Hussars, winning the Inter-Regimental Tournament in India in 1891 and 1895, and in England in 1899 at The Hurlingham Club, where he made the winning hit in the final of the Inter-Regimental Tournament.
 As a tennis player, he was runner-up to Captain C. S. Smith in the 1894 West of India Lawn Tennis Championship, and won the Matabeleland Tennis Championship at the Queens Sports Club while stationed in Rhodesia in April 1897.
 He also won several racquets and squash tournaments, including the Norfolk Squash Racquets Championship in 1906.
 In later life he took up golf, captaining the Broadstone Golf Club and playing for the England Senior Golfers Society against Scotland in 1936.
 His all-round sporting prowess led Murray and Vahed (2009) to suggest that he was one of the greatest all-round sportsmen of the 19th century.

 Family and personal life

-In 1898, Poore married Lady Flora Mary Ida Douglas-Hamilton, daughter of Captain Charles-Douglas-Hamilton, and sister of the 13th Duke of Hamilton.
+In 1898, Poore married Lady Flora Mary Ida Douglas-Hamilton, daughter of Captain Charles Douglas-Hamilton, and sister of the 13th Duke of Hamilton.
 The couple had no children.
-Three years after their marriage, Poore's sister Nina Mary Benita Poore, married the 13th Duke, and became Duchess of Hamilton.
+Three years after their marriage, Poore's sister Nina Mary Benita Poore married the 13th Duke, and became Duchess of Hamilton.
 In 1925, Poore constructed a house on land purchased from Lord Wimborne's estate, Rose Lawn Coppice, in Ashington, Dorset.
 He became a deputy lieutenant for Dorset in June 1932, and was also a justice of the peace within the county from 1933.
 Poore died at a nursing home in Boscombe on 14 July 1938, having been ill since November of the previous year.
 He was subsequently buried in the garden of his Rose Lawn Coppice residence.

 Following his death, the Hampshire Advertiser described him as "one of Hampshire's most famous amateur cricketers".
 A year after his death, a memorial to him was erected at Salisbury Cathedral.
 Writing in an introduction to A. A. Thomson's Odd Men In: A Gallery Of Cricket Eccentrics (1985), Leo Cooper, referencing the unusual manner in which Poore took up cricket, wrote of him: "Of all the people in the history of the game [cricket], he seems to stand for the Eccentric Ideal."